irdaislakhuafa/go-sdk-starter/README.md

 - `gotools`

-After that you can your project using `helix`.
+After that you can open your project using `helix`.
 ```bash
 $ hx .
 ```

+Or using any IDE that you like.

 ### Run and Build
 Build your app.